kerry-nixon/a3-task3-task4-kn/README.md

 File Organization:

 1. src
-- This folder will contain .rmd and knitted .html files
+- This folder will contain .rmd and knitted .html files I will create for tasks 3 & 4

 2. data
 - This folder will contain the .csv data files I will work with for tasks 3 & 4